amorison/qjobs/README.md

 `qjobs` to launch the program.

 The variable `installDir` is the name of the directory where the Python modules will be copied.
-Its default value is `$HOME'/.local/share'`.
+Its default value is `"$HOME/.local/share"`.

 The variable `configDir` is the name of the directory where the config file will be copied.
-Its default value is `$HOME'/.config'`.
+Its default value is `"$HOME/.config"`.

 You can force the location of the `qstat` program with the `qstatCmd` variable.

 You can set the editor which will be used to edit the config file with the `-e` option with the `editor` variable.
-The default editor is `vim`.

 Finally, you can also force the location of the Python interpretor with the `pythonCmd` and `pythonVersion` variables.
 For example, if you have a fancy